tidy-MN/tidy-exercises/01/README.md

 > Your research team in Antartica has been sharing a **penguin** data set for years with the exact format and column names found in `correct_format.csv`.
 >
 > You've just been sent a new file named `new_file.csv` from a collaborator.
 Unfortunately it doesn't match your formatting requirements.
-Follow the steps below to get the data into the required format.
+Follow the steps below to get the data into the required format and keep that penguin data **up-to-date**.

 <br>